-The cultural resources survey took place on August 3, 2021.
-The survey was directed by Brian F. Smith with assistance from field archaeologist David K. Grabski.
+The cultural resources survey took place on February 24, 2022.
+The survey was conducted by Brian F. Smith.
 The survey of the property was an intensive reconnaissance consisting of a series of parallel survey transects spaced at approximately 10-meter intervals, which covered all areas of the project.
-The entire property was accessible, and approximately 80 percent of the ground surface was visible.
-Photographs were taken to document project conditions at the time of the survey.
+The entire property was accessible and approximately 80 percent of the ground surface was visible.